-At least for now the order itself is sealed, but Judge Alsup provided some details in this summary he released today in the Ibrahim case (PDF, Reuters report).
-As you may recall, things were not going so well for the government in this case last time we checked in, and they didn't get much better.
+At least for now the order itself is sealed, but Judge Alsup provided some details in a summary he released today in the Ibrahim case (Reuters report).
+As you may recall, things were not going so well for the government in this case last time we checked in, and they didn’t get much better.

 Although the judge said that in his view, the whole order should be made public, he has agreed to keep it under seal until April 15 so that the government can appeal that issue to the Ninth Circuit.
 He did say this, however:

 - The plaintiff has standing to challenge the no-fly listing and practices, and all of the government’s arguments to the contrary are overruled.